Southern Pacific 2472

 Southern Pacific 2472 is a P-8 class "Pacific" type steam locomotive built in March 1921 by the Baldwin Locomotive Works (BLW) for the Southern Pacific Railroad (SP).
-No. 2472 is one of three surviving Southern Pacific P-8 class 4-6-2 Pacific locomotives, the other two being Nos.
+It is among three surviving P-8 class, the others are Nos.
 2467 and 2479.
-The 4-6-2 designation means it has four leading wheels, six driving wheels, and two trailing wheels.
-The locomotive was used by the Southern Pacific Railroad to haul passenger trains until being retired in 1957.
-The locomotive was then donated to San Mateo County and placed on static display at the San Mateo County Fairgrounds.
-After being restored to operational condition in the early 1990s, the locomotive would pull excursion trains on the Niles Canyon Railway until being retired in 2015.
-The No. 2472 was then moved to the Northwest Pacific Railroad, where it is as of 2023, undergoing its Federal Railroad Administration (FRA) mandated 1,472 day inspection and overhaul.
+The locomotive was used to haul passenger trains until it was retired in 1957, and was then donated to be placed on static display at the San Mateo County Fairgrounds.
+After being restored to operational condition in the early 1990s, the locomotive pulled excursion trains on the Niles Canyon Railway until 2015.
+It was then moved to the Northwestern Pacific Railroad, where, as of 2023, is undergoing its Federal Railroad Administration (FRA) mandated 1,472 day inspection and overhaul.

 History

 Revenue service

 No. 2472 was built by the Baldwin Locomotive Works (BLW) for the Southern Pacific Railroad (SP) in March 1921.
 No. 2472 and the other "Pacific" locomotives served the Overland Route from Ogden, Utah, to Oakland, California.
 On November 30, 1929, SP's Ogden shops added a feedwater heater to the locomotive, which increased its overall weight to 300000 lb.
 No. 2472 again underwent a rebuild at SP's Bayshore shops in Brisbane, California (San Mateo County), completed on November 26, 1940, which increased its boiler pressure to 210 psi and its tractive effort to 45850 lbf.

 No. 2472 made its last run for the Southern Pacific in January 1957.
 After being replaced by the 4-8-2 "Mountain" type locomotives, No. 2472 and all other Pacific locomotives were sent to work Sacramento-Oakland passenger trains and San Francisco-San Jose commute trains, along with occasional freight service.
-No. 2472 was retired from regular revenue service on February 7, 1957, during Southern Pacific's dieselization, and on April 10, 1959, No. 2472 was donated to San Mateo County, which put the locomotive on static display at the San Mateo County Fairgrounds, it remained there until 1976 when a group of volunteers decided to restore the locomotive.
+No. 2472 was retired from regular revenue service on February 7, 1957, during Southern Pacific's dieselization, and on April 10, 1959, No. 2472 was donated to San Mateo County, which put the locomotive on static display at the San Mateo County Fairgrounds; it remained there until 1976 when a group of volunteers decided to restore the locomotive.
 This group would later become the Golden Gate Railroad Museum.